 A blend of approaches can look to maintain a stable ship, whilst allowing teams to explore innovation with technology and approaches.
 At Coca Cola budgets are split 70% established programmes, 20% on new emerging trends, and 10% on ideas that have not been tested.
 Thus, new concepts can be explored without damaging the core business.
 The ultimate question though, is would you continue what you are doing if it were your money?

 Do you need more help understanding the maths of driving the right marketing behaviour?
-The IDM offer a one day Finance for Marketers course, an introudction to the numbers that underpin direct and digital marketing.
+The IDM offer a one day Budgeting for Marketers: Essentials course, an introduction to the numbers that underpin direct and digital marketing.